-As per the Gregorian calendar, Vishwakarma Jayanti is celebrated every year on the 16th or 17th of September.
+As per the Gregorian calendar, Vishwakarma Jayanti is celebrated every year either on September 16 or 17.
 The Puja is celebrated with a lot of religious customs and traditions which is surely a worthy experience for people.
 It is not an occasion to be missed at any cost as it is marked with many other celebrations and programs.

 As per the popular folklores, Lord Vishwakarma designed and created heaven, and ancient cities like Indraprastha, Hastinapur, and Lanka.
 One also finds his mention in the Rig Veda as the supreme carpenter, who is also the creator of Sthapatya Veda the science of architecture and mechanics.
 Vishwakarma festival is known as Biswakarma Puja in Odisha.
 The idol of Lord Vishwakarma carries a noose, a waterpot, craftsman’s tools, and the Vedas.